logikel/liftoff-assignments/P2-Project_Outline/README.md

 ### Features

-User login: Users will be able to create accounts in order to view private profiles as well as create new ones and manage their privacy settings
+User profile: Users will be able to create accounts in order to view private profiles as well as create new ones and manage their privacy settings
 Search: Users will be able to search through profiles made by other users
-Database: Store and recall character profiles
+Authentication: Login services

 ### Technologies